marssaxman/ozette/README.md

 The browser offers a directory-wide regex search, and the editor has local search and replace.
 F5 invokes 'make' in the current directory and captures output in a new tab.
-The editor offers syntax highlighting for C, C++, Ruby, Python, Javascript, Go, and protobufs.
+The editor offers syntax highlighting for C, C++, Rust, Ruby, Python, Javascript, Go, and shell scripts, plus protobufs, Dockerfiles, makefiles, and LLVM/MLIR tablegen files.

 ----